 And there are 7 cases.
 I think you get the point.

 Notice how in each example the adjective-noun pair “dobar čovek” looks different.
 This is because it has been declined in accordance with the case that expresses the meaning conveyed.
 This is how the Serbian Declension System works and learning adjective-noun pairs across all 7 tenses will rapidly drive your learning to a higher level.

 And don’t despair if this sounds complicated.
 It’s not…if you practice and stay relaxed as you practice.
 Your brain just needs some time to make the adjustment, but trust that it WILL make it.
 Learning Serbian declensions is just like learning your math times tables.
 Before long you will be a pro.

 What’s important to remember though is that learning one case of an adjective-noun pair won’t be very helpful because when you speak in Serbian you will need to navigate through all 7 cases of the Serbian Declension System (which is quite logical, contrary to popular opinion).
 This is why people get frustrated when learning Serbian.
 They don’t know how to make sense of this and they learn hundreds of so-called vocab words in 1st case forgetting they need to learn them across all 7 cases.

-Fortunately for you, at Serbian Language Podcast we break all of this down in a simple and effective way so you can start speaking like a pro.
+Fortunately for you, The Ultimate Serbian Online Course at Serbian Language Podcast breaks all of this down in a simple and effective way so you can start speaking like a pro.
 And this brings us back to the biggest secret to learning the Serbian language: learn adjective-noun pairs together and across the 7 cases.
 If you make this a habit and stick with it, then you are on the fast track to achieving your goal of speaking Serbian with accuracy, fluency, and style.
 Learn Serbian.
 Have fun!